How to Search by Sheet Name in Excel Workbook (2 Handy Methods)

 2. Use VBA Code to Search Sheet Name in an Excel Workbook

-You can easily find sheet names by utilizing certain VBA macros.
-Here we will see how to do that.
+You can easily find sheet names by using certain VBA macros.

 2.1 Search with VBA and Navigate from Sheet Name List